-All of our tutors have a Master’s Degree or PhD, and experience as an educator, and our nationally-utilized programs help students achieve top results.
+Most of our tutors have a Master’s Degree or PhD in their field of study, and all have experience as an educator.
 We are proud of our team of Everest Tutors and the wide ranging experience and expertise they use to help our students achieve new heights.

 Wayne holds a B.S. in Systems Engineering from the University of Pennsylvania, an M.S. in Operations Research (applied mathematics) from Case Western Reserve University, and an MBA from the University of Maryland.
 He spent 20 years traveling the world analyzing, developing, and managing high-technology companies.
 Now that he has "settled down," he devotes his full time as a tutor for Everest and has been with us for over eight years.